Morudu7/alx-system_engineering-devops/0x00-shell_basics/README.md

-12.Script that prints the type of a file named iamafile in /tmp directory 13-Script to create a symbolic link in the current dir 14.Script to copy all html files to the parent working dir 16.Script to delete all files in the curerent directory that end whit ~ 17.Script that create directories welcome/to/school in a form of tree 18.Script for displaying all files and directories in the current directory separated by commas and dir's ending with / and the list should be alpha listed
+12.Script that prints the type of a file named iamafile in /tmp directory 13-Script to create a symbolic link in the current dir 14.Script to copy all html files to the parent working dir 15.Script that move all fies beginning whit a upper case to /tmp/u 16.Script to delete all files in the curerent directory that end whit ~ 17.Script that create directories welcome/to/school in a form of tree 18.Script for displaying all files and directories in the current directory separated by commas and dir's ending with / and the list should be alpha listed